-Dinezon wrote poignant stories about Eastern European shtetl life and focused on the emotional conflicts affecting young people as modern ideas challenged traditional religious practices and social norms.
+Dinezon wrote poignant stories about Eastern European shtetl and urban life and focused on the emotional conflicts affecting young people as modern ideas challenged traditional religious practices and social norms.
 He was also a staunch Yiddish advocate and a highly respected community philanthropist.

 About the Translator